Stone Sealer Restoration

 Pros and Cons of Leathered Granite Countertops

 Leathered granite countertops have gained popularity in recent years as an alternative to polished or honed finishes.
 They offer a unique texture and appearance that can add character and warmth to any kitchen or bathroom.
-However, like any other material, there are both advantages and potential drawbacks to consider before opting for leathered granite countertops.

 Advantages: